mgechev/blog.mgechev.com/_drafts/build-learn-your-own-light-lightweight-angularjs.markdown

 ```
 {% endhighlight %}

 `ngl-bind` doesn't require a new scope.
 It only adds a single watcher for the expression used as value of the `ngl-value` attribute.
-In the callback, when we `$digest` detects a change, we set the `innerHTML` of the element.
+In the callback, when `$digest` detects a change, we set the `innerHTML` of the element.

 #### ngl-model